sahiliamsso/docs/source/authn-guide/passport.md

 In this step we are going to call the setCredentials method of the strategy that we have created.

-Go to the file configureStrategies.js in auth folder of passport server and require the strategy that we have created.
+Go to the file server/auth/configureStrategies.js and require the strategy that we have created.

 ```javascript
 var FacebookStrategy = require('./facebook');